odytrice/Operation/ReadMe.md

 This Library defines an Abstraction for [Defensive Programming](http://en.wikipedia.org/wiki/Defensive_programming).
 Its based on the [Monad](http://en.wikipedia.org/wiki/Monad_%28functional_programming%29) pattern.
-Using the Operation Monad helps ensure that you applications can fail gracefully even in unforeseen circumstances.
+Using the Operation Monad helps ensure that your applications can fail gracefully even in unforeseen circumstances.
 Defensive Programming is not about hiding failures, Its about recognizing and embracing them.
 It's typically used at the boundries between domains/layers in your application.eg.
 Between Calls from WebApi to Business Layer or between calls from your Business Layer to your DataAccess Layer